- Remove credit cards from your wallet, but keep accounts open.

-Remember our $16,000 debt example?
-Let’s say you transfer that balance to a no-interest card and pay $480 a month, which is 3 percent of the original total.
-Even if the rate spikes to 17 percent after 18 months, when you’d paid all but $7,360, it’d take just three years to pay off the total balance at that rate—and you’d fork over a little more than $1,200 in interest.
+Remember our $15,500 debt example?
+Let’s say you transfer that balance to a no-interest card and pay $465 every month (or 3 percent of the original total).
+Even if the rate spikes to 19 percent after 18 months, when you’d paid all but $7,130, it’d take just a year and a half longer to pay off the total balance—and you’d fork over a little more than $1,100 in interest.

 Even if your bank won’t play ball, you can search for attractive offers on sites like Bankrate.com, Cardhub.com, and CreditCards.com.
 Depending on your credit, you may be able to qualify for credit cards that offer favorable interest-free allowances and other terms.

 Whichever you choose, remember to read the fine print to make sure you’re not surprised by transfer fees and can, ideally, set a budget that allows you to pay off the balance before the interest jumps.

 A final option for zeroing out credit card debt is transferring it to a personal loan—a strategy credit expert John Ulzheimer says may not actually translate to dollar savings, but is likely to improve your credit.
 That’s because revolving debt, like card balances, is more harmful to your score than installment debt, like personal loans.

 “In the most extreme cases, someone’s score could improve by triple digits, but for most, it would range from the low double digits to mid-high double digits,” says Ulzheimer.

 And with an improved FICO score, you can nab a better rate down the road on a more worthwhile loan, like for a car or mortgage, and save money on that interest, he points out.